bryceandy/laravel-selcom/README.md

 ### Checkout to the payments page (without cards)

-The payment page contains payment options such as QR code, all mobile money options etc.
+The payment page contains payment options such as QR code, Masterpass, all mobile money options etc.

 To redirect to this page, we will use the previous example but return without the `is_ussd` option or assign it to `false`: